-If you want to plan a wedding in 3 months (or less), you’ll need to be very organized and decisive but, the good news is, planning a wedding in a short time frame CAN be done.
+If you want to plan a wedding in 3 months (or less), you’ll need to be very organized and decisive.
+The good news is, planning a wedding in a short time frame CAN be done.
 Here you’ll find a quick guide on how to plan your wedding in 3 months:

 3 Months Out

 Start with choosing a date -Just keep in mind you’ll need to keep your options flexible.
 Don’t rule out Sundays or Weekdays as those will maximize your chances of having everything else fall in line.
 Particularly for some of the coveted Washington D.C. and Baltimore venues.

-Hire a planner – Because…. we’ve done this before, we have a network of vendors and we can give you insider tips on venues that may not be listed in popular scouting sites (i.e., The Knot).
+Hire a planner – Because…. we’ve done this before, we have a network of vendors.
+We can give you insider tips on venues that may not be listed in popular scouting sites (i.e., The Knot).
 We’ll give you options of vetted vendors and design choices so that you are not wondering the mean streets of Pinterest all night long.
 We’ll also take care of logistics and coordination prior to and on the day of.
 Hiring a planner will save you time and lot’s of stress along the way.

 Set a budget – This will be your compass for the venue/vendors you’ll select.
 Setting a budget will also help you ground your guest list number.
 You don’t want to loose time by inquiring with venues that are outside your budget.
-Consider Maryland and Washington D.C., taxes/ gratuities into your budget!
+Don’t forget to factor Maryland and Washington D.C., taxes/ gratuities into your budget!
 They are typically 6% sales, 9% alcohol and gratuities 23%.

-Get your attire – equally as important for brides and grooms to get your attire early as alterations take about two months.
-Recommend putting a rush on the alterations to make sure your garments come back with plenty of time.
+Get your attire – Equally as important for brides and grooms to get your attire early.
+Alterations take about two months.
+We recommend putting a rush on the alterations to ensure everything comes back with plenty of time.